Cato Networks Knowledge Base

 BGP Neighbors

-To establish BGP sessions with neighbors, connectivity is required.
+Connectivity is required to establish BGP sessions with neighbors.
 These are the options for where a BGP neighbor can reside, and their resulting interaction with your account in the Cato Cloud.

 • BGP between the Cato Cloud and a BGP router residing on the LAN / Alt.
-WAN link - Cato Cloud can communicate with a BGP neighbor over established ranges in the socket: direct ranges, native ranges, or VLAN ranges.
-BGP sessions cannot be established over routed ranges.
+WAN link - Cato can communicate with a BGP neighbor over established ranges in the socket: direct ranges, native ranges, or VLAN ranges.

 Note